JavaScript Arrays

 The following explains some basic operations on arrays.
 You’ll learn advanced operations such as map(), filter(), and reduce() in the next tutorials.

-1) Adding an element to the end of an array
+1) Appending an element to an array

 To add an element to the end of an array, you use the push() method: